The Americans with Disabilities Act (ADA)

 I. Complaints by students with disabilities regarding appropriate accommodations or discriminatory treatment under Section 504 of the Rehabilitation Act of 1973 and the ADA.

 You are encouraged to discuss your concerns with your career education advisor.
 Your advisor can assist you in resolving concerns by clarifying your concerns and facilitating communication with the staff person, program, department, or organization.
 Any concerns that are not resolved must be reported to the Director of Student Services.
-The full grievance procedure is explained in the TBCC Catalog and the TBCC Student Handbook.
+Use the ADA Complaint Procedure link on the Disability Services main page to learn more about filing a formal complaint.

 You may file an external complaint of disability discrimination with the U.S. Department of Education's Office for Civil Rights, 915 Second Avenue, Room 3310, Seattle, WA 98174-1099, (206)220-7900 (v), (206)222-7887 (fax), http://www.ed.gov/ocr/complaintprocess.html.